First Hawaiian Bank

-First Hawaiian, Inc. is a bank holding company headquartered in Honolulu, Hawaiʻi.
+First Hawaiian, Inc. is an American bank holding company headquartered in Honolulu, Hawaiʻi.
 Its principal subsidiary, First Hawaiian Bank, founded in 1858, is Hawaiʻi’s oldest and largest financial institution headquartered in Honolulu at the First Hawaiian Center.
 The bank has 57 branches throughout Hawaiʻi, three in Guam and one in Saipan.
 It offers banking services to consumer and commercial customers, including deposit products, lending services and wealth management, insurance, private banking and trust services.
 First Hawaiian was listed on the NASDAQ on August 4, 2016, and made its debut at number 12 in the January 2017 publication of Forbes' America's 100 Largest Banks with $20 billion in total assets.
 In 2019, BNP Paribas sold its stake in First Hawaiian Bank.